 Danish citizenship

-The citizenship that a child receives at birth is determined by the parents’ citizenships and by which Danish legislation on citizenship is in force at the time of birth.
+The citizenship that a child receives at birth is determined by the parents’ citizenships and by the Danish legislation on citizenship that was in force at the time of birth.

-In the case of children born 1 July 2014 or later, the child automatically becomes a Danish citizen if the mother, father or co-mother is a Danish citizen.
+Children born on 1 July 2014 or later become Danish citizens if the mother, father or co-mother is a Danish citizen.
+In the case of children born 1 January 2025 or later, the child also acquires Danish citizenship if the co-father is a Danish citizen.
 This applies regardless of where the child was born, and irrespective of whether the parents are married.
-This also applies to adoptive children under the age of 12.

 On the website of the Ministry of Immigration and Integration, you can read about the rules that apply to Danish citizenship by birth.
 Here you can also find the rules that apply to children born before 1 July 2014.

-- Are currently resident in Denmark, and have been resident in Denmark for the past seven years, and
+- Be currently resident in Denmark, and have been resident in Denmark for the past seven years, and

-- Have not during this time been sentenced to imprisonment or other measures equivalent to imprisonment.
+- Not during this time have been sentenced to or served a custodial sentence or a measure equivalent to a custodial sentence.

-If, as a Nordic citizen, you do not meet the conditions for making a declaration of Danish citizenship, you can apply for Danish citizenship by naturalisation.
-Applications for Danish citizenship are processed by the Ministry of Immigration and Integration.
+If, as a Nordic citizen, you do not meet the conditions for obtaining Danish citizenship by declaration, you may be able to apply for Danish citizenship by naturalisation under relaxed rules.
+Applications for Danish citizenship are processed by the Ministry of Refugee, Immigration and Integration Affairs.
 If you meet the conditions for acquiring Danish citizenship, you will be included in a parliamentary bill called the Act of Notification of Naturalisation, which will subsequently be submitted to the Danish Parliament.

-You must meet the following conditions: You can find more information on the requirements on the web page of the Ministry of Immigration and Integration, and in Executive Circular Letter no. 9461 of 17 June 2021.
+- You must fulfil the following conditions to be admitted to citizenship as a Nordic citizen under the Act of Notification of Naturalisation.
+You can find more information on the requirements on the website of the Ministry of Immigration and Integration, and in Executive Circular no. 9461 of 17 June 2021.

-- You must not be charged with or have been punished for a criminal offence.
+- You must not be charged with or have been punished for certain forms of criminality.

 - You must not have an overdue debt to the state.

 - You must document your knowledge of Danish society, culture and history with a certificate from a special citizenship test.
-Swedish and Norwegian applicants who can present a certificate of a passing grade from a Swedish or Norwegian-language primary school are exempt from this test.
+Swedish and Norwegian-speaking applicants who can present a certificate of a pass grade from a Swedish-language or Norwegian-language primary school are exempt from this test.

 - You must take part in a municipal constitution ceremony.